Top 10 Social Media Logos and the Story Behind Them

-When a logo is interesting enough, it can help drive traffic towards your brand, which can convert them into sales.
+When a logo is attractive enough, it can help drive traffic towards your brand, converting them into sales.

-However, if your logo is hardly attractive, then you will find it difficult to grab the attention of your target audience.
+However, if your logo is hardly attractive, you will find it challenging to grab the attention of your target audience.

-It is imperative to harness all creativity in crafting your brand logo.
+It is imperative to harness all creativity in crafting your social media logos.

 Improve brand loyalty

-Finally, your logo can is an avenue where your customers can show their loyalty.
+Finally, your logo can be an avenue where your customers can show their loyalty.

-Customers who are delighted with your products and services would be proud to be associated with your brand and would be willing to carry your brand with them.
+Customers delighted with your products and services would be proud to be associated with your brand and willing to carry it with them.

 For example, clothing brands benefit from branding since people would show off the brand they are using if the brand is known to be great.

 People who would see the brand would then be intrigued, driving more interest towards your brand.

 Again, social media icons themselves have some of the best brand logos out there.